Increasing Risk: Dynamic Mean-Preserving Spreads: Main results

-The integral conditions in Definition 1 are essentially identical to the integral conditions in Rothschild and Stiglitz (1970) except that instead of a cumulative density as the integrands we now have a TPD which is also a function of $t$. \ We then have the following Proposition:
+The integral conditions in Definition \ref{def3} are essentially identical to the integral conditions in Definition \ref{def2} except that instead of a cumulative density as the integrands we now have a transition cumulative density which evolves over time: we have therefore extended the ``static" result of Rothschild and Stiglitz to a dynamic framework.\\